 In addition to the wonderful work of the AIC, alternative flours are prevalent in Italy as well and have been part of Italian cuisine for centuries.
 In the nineteenth century, an Italian agronomist noted about Tuscany that “the fruit of the chestnut tree is practically the sole subsistence of our highlanders” (Targioni-Tozzetti, pub.
 1802, The Cambridge World History of Food).

 And in the twentieth century, Adam Maurizio, who wrote a seminal book on the history of edible vegetables in 1932 (called L’histoire de l’alimentation végétale depuis la préhistoire jusqu’à nos jours, for those inclined) discussed chestnut trees as being available not just for the fruit of the tree, but also for making into bread when grinding that fruit into flour.

 Unlike in North America, where these new flours are trendy but not firmly braided into our history, Italians have been using ground corn, chestnuts and chickpeas as substitutes for hundreds of years.

-As with the other gluten free cards in this series, this was written in detail in English, then translated into Italian by native speakers.
+As with the other gluten free cards I offer, this detailed gluten free card was written in detail in English, then translated into Italian by native speakers.
 It includes not only wheat, barley, and rye, but also the other grains with gluten (kamut or farro) used in Italian food.
 And it aims to help celiacs travel safely, and with comfort that their needs are going to be explained to native Italian speakers even if they don’t speak the language.